jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 ## Containers as functors

 When we consider functors in the category of types, the first question is 'to what category?'.
-Here, we will almost exclusively talk about functors from **Hask** to itself, i.e. _endofunctors_.
+Here, we will almost exclusively talk about functors from **Type** to itself, i.e. _endofunctors_.

-Endofunctors in **Hask** map types to types, and functions to functions.
+Endofunctors in **Type** map types to types, and functions to functions.
 There are many examples of functors in programming.
 Let us first consider the concept of _lists of objects_, i.e. arrays or vectors.
 In C++ a list would be written as:
 ```cpp
 std::vector<T> xs;
 ```